alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 3. Insert a new row to tbody as the last row and give a class name of _order_,
 4. Loop through values of the current order, insert a cell for each, add their classes and, finally set the content.

-Along with the logic, there is also a _switch statement_ in the for loop.
-That statement is responsible for addition of proper UI classes.
+Along with the logic, there is also a _switch statement_ in the for/of statement.
+That statement is responsible for the addition of proper UI classes.
 Since we know all _status types_ of orders, we style them accordingly.
-Lastly, other than Bootstrap text classes, we added _order_ class for each row and _order-item_ class for each cell.
+Lastly, other than Bootstrap text classes, we add an _order_ class for each row and _order-item_ class for each cell.
 These classes will be used in filter and sort functions.

-**Filter function**
+**Filter Function:**

 ```javascript
 let filterInput = document.querySelector(".filter-input");